huaminghuangtw/Second-Brain/permanent-notes/Running Strides.md

 Aim to cover fifty to one hundred meters of *flat ground with each stride.
 - Variations
 - try running strides on a steady incline.
-- try running strides on a gentle downhill grad.
+- try running strides on a gentle downhill grade.

 Accelerate evenly over the stretch of ground, taking care not to reach your maximum effort, then gradually decelerate until you reach the end of your stride.